mawebcoder/laravel-elasticsearch/README.md

 # Edit Indices Mappings

-Sometime you need to add or drop fields from your indice mapping.for doing this you have to add new migration:
+Sometimes you need to add or drop fields from your indice mapping.for doing this you have to add new migration:

 ``php artisan elastic:make-migration <alter migration name>``